Norbert Quirk Mathematical Essay Competition

 - Entries must not exceed 15 pages, including all references and diagrams.

-- Entries must be in English, typed rather than handwritten, and in either PDF or Word file format.
+- Entries must be in English, typed, and submitted in PDF file format.
 They should be single-spaced in 12 point font (or equivalent), and should preferably use LaTeX for mathematical typesetting.

 - The essays entrants submit must be their own work.
 In accordance with usual academic practice, all sources used or quoted should be fully referenced.
 Entrants may discuss their essays with others, including students or staff members of the University, but all substantial contributions by other people must be fully disclosed and treated as external sources.